navis-org/pymaid/docs/source/overview.rst

 - :func:`~pymaid.core.CatmaidNeuron.copy`: returns deep copy of the object
 - :func:`~pymaid.core.CatmaidNeuron.from_swc`: creates CatmaidNeuron from swc file
 - :func:`~pymaid.core.CatmaidNeuronList.to_json`: saves neuronlist as json that can be opend in CATMAID's selection widget
+- :func:`~pymaid.core.CatmaidNeuronList.from_json`: create a neuronlist from a CATMAID json selection

 See :class:`~pymaid.core.CatmaidNeuron` or ``help(pymaid.CatmaidNeuron)`` for complete list.